Request consultation →

 When meibomian gland dysfunction and inflammation are active, treatment must address them directly rather than repeatedly increasing artificial tears alone.
 Surface anti-inflammatory strategies, eyelid-directed therapy, and gland-focused treatment are intended to make the tear film more stable and the epithelium more resilient over time.

-In more complex disease, restoration may involve scleral lens protection, membrane-based therapies, perioperative surface optimisation, and treatment plans that explicitly address corneal nerve dysfunction or neuropathic ocular pain.
-At this stage, the therapeutic goal is not merely symptom control but rehabilitation of a biologically unstable surface.
+In more complex disease, restoration may involve scleral lens protection, membrane-based therapies, perioperative surface optimization, and treatment plans that explicitly address corneal nerve dysfunction or neuropathic ocular pain.
+At this stage, the goal is not merely symptom control but rehabilitation of a biologically unstable surface.

 Regenerative surface therapies should be discussed carefully.